galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 ## 0.30.0 - Release Highlights

 - You can now read, update, and delete CPS properties by using the CLI, removing the need to directly access the etcd server or use the REST service.
 The `galasactl properties set` command makes it easy to set parameters and credentials in the Ecosystem for tests to read and use at runtime.
 Use the `galasactl properties get` command to read CPS properties and the `galasactl properties delete` to remove CPS properties from a namespace in the Ecosystem.
-- The following REST API calls will be deprecated in the next release (0.31.0) and these are replaced by the new CLI commands delivered in this release:<br><br>
+- The following REST API endpoints will be deprecated in the next release (0.31.0) as these are replaced by new endpoints delivered in this release:<br><br>
         /cps/namespace/{namespace}/property/{property}<br>
         /cps/namespace/{namespace}/prefix/{prefix}/suffix/{suffix}<br>
         /cps/namespace/{namespace}<br>